2018 Bangabandhu Cup

-The 2018 Bangabandhu Gold Cup or simply 2018 Bangabandhu Cup was an international association football tournament organized by the Bangladesh Football Federation (BFF) as a tribute to Father of the Nation Bangabandhu Sheikh Mujibur Rahman.
+The 2018 Bangabandhu Gold Cup or simply 2018 Bangabandhu Cup was an international association football tournament organized by the Bangladesh Football Federation (BFF) as a tribute to Sheikh Mujibur Rahman.
 This was the 5th edition of the tournament with six teams competing from 1 to 12 October 2018.

 Participating teams

 Six nations competed in the tournament.
 BFF president Kazi Salahuddin has previously stated that the BFF wanted to get one team from each of the Asian Football Confederation's sub-confederations.
 Afghanistan was also reported as a potential participant.
 All teams were the first teams except for the Philippines which brought their second team.